cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-do.md

 If you need to upgrade your existing key from API v1 to v2, visit your _Account_ [Cloud keys](https://app.cloud66.com/clouds) page and edit your existing cloud key to authorize it with DigitalOcean.
 You need to be the account owner in order to update these credentials.

+## Cloud 66 tag propagation

+DigitalOcean supports the propagation of (some) component tags from Cloud 66.
+This means that if you tag your servers in Cloud 66, those tags will be added to the corresponding servers on your DigitalOcean account (after some transformations).

+For more details on how this works please read our full guide on the [propagation of tags to cloud providers](/{{page.collection}}/how-to-guides/deployment/tagging-components.html#propagation-of-tags-to-cloud-providers).

 #### Note
 <div class="notice notice-warning"><p>
 If you delete your application from Cloud 66, your droplets will not be deleted on your cloud provider unless the <a href="/{{page.collection}}/how-to-guides/deployment/server-deletion.html">physical server deletion</a> setting is turned on.